 As she grew up she became more conscious of her African heritage.
 She tried to embrace it as a part of who she is.

-Such issues of rejection and denial of blackness are ever-present in Dominican society, permeating the safest of spaces, our homes.
-For instance, until 2015, the Identification card in the Dominican Republic still gave the option; Skin color: Indian.
+Dominicans are told to mejorar la raza, or “better the race.”
+This refers to marrying and having children with lighter-skinned people to erase the presence of our blackness.
+Such issues of rejection and denial of blackness are ever-present in Dominican society, permeating the safest of spaces: our homes.
+For instance, until 2015, the identification card in the Dominican Republic still gave the option of choosing Indian as a skin color.

-“How should young Dominican-Americans and native born Dominicans deal with anti-black family dynamics?”
+“How should young Dominican-Americans and native-born Dominicans deal with anti-black family dynamics?”
 I asked.

 “We need to understand the fact that you cannot expect your grandparents and parents to have the same ideas as you.
-They were raised in a completely different context and environment.”
-Suero explained.
+They were raised in a completely different context and environment,” Suero explained.
+Suero does not think it is fair to expect our elders to have these nuanced ideas of what blackness represents.

 “We could have these complex conversations with them not only regarding race but also sexuality.
 We can talk to them, but with the understanding that it has to happen in small steps.
-You can address issues and express your feelings in a lighter way that they can digest, where their opinions can be heard.”
-Suero said.
+You can address issues and express your feelings in a lighter way that they can digest, where their opinions can be heard,” Suero said.

 Responding to their trauma with anger is not the answer.
 However, avoiding this is difficult when major elements of Dominican culture are rooted in anti-blackness.